application-research/estuary-docusaurus/clients/python/docs/PublicApi.md

-# estuary-client.PublicApi
+# estuary_client.PublicApi

-All URIs are relative to *https://api.estuary.tech*
+All URIs are relative to *//api.estuary.tech/*

 Method | HTTP request | Description
 ------------- | ------------- | -------------